Galaxy S10 vs. Pixel 3: Choosing the best camera

 If you're shooting on the S10's widest lens you don't get optical stabilization.
 Also, you only get tracking autofocus and video effects on the S10 when you are shooting in 1080p/30fps, not 4K.

-Samsung also has HDR10+ support on the S10 which boosts highlights and colors, but if you don't have a compatible device then the only way to really appreciate it is to view it on the phone screen.
+Samsung also has HDR10 Plus support on the S10, which boosts highlights and colors, but if you don't have a compatible device then the only way to really appreciate it is to view it on the phone screen.

 The best camera goes to…